gianco409/SiumESP/Readme.md

 # SIUMESP

-SIUM is an Arduino client for MQTT using NODEMCU lolin.
+SiumESP is an Arduino client for MQTT using NODEMCU lolin.
 It is also part of the [SIUM project](https://github.com/isaacNuflo/SIUMDAO).

 ## Depends on the following libraries:
 - [PubSubClient](https://github.com/knolleary/pubsubclient)